Marsarah-dev/MarsarahTweaks/MarsarahTweaks/MarsarahTweaks_Readme.txt

 ► Description:
   Displays current ship speed next to the inventory weight widget at the bottom left of the screen.
+  If the Alternate UI Layout is used, this widget is displayed at the bottom-left of the minimap.
+If Minimal Status Effects is installed, the widget moves to the top-left of the minimap.
-  When going forward, "F" is displayed before the speed value.
+  When going forward, only the speed value is displayed.
   When going backwards, "R" is displayed before the speed value.
   The speed counter only shows when controlling a boat.
   Colors change according to speed.